bagavi/ceres-ba/Readme.md

-==Local bundle adjustment problem for multiple camera systes==
+# Local bundle adjustment problem for multiple camera systes
 1. `bash create_data.sh` - Creates data
 2. `bash run.sh` - Runs data using the option set in the function `get_default()` from `src/ceres_options.cpp`.
                   Change the options in the above function to run under different option settings
+3. The ceres const functions are defined in `src/ba_reproj_error_aa.h`

 Note: This code is part of a larger rust codebase.
 The rust codebase creates bindings to this codebase and hence a few idiosynchrnoies here and there

-Explanation

-Each problem instance has
+## Each problem instance has
 1. Camera system with multiple frames
 2. Fixed cameras (keyframes)
 3. Variable cameras (keyframes)
 4. Variable 3d points (landmarks)

-We have two kinds of correspondences and they correspond to two cost functions
+**We have two kinds of correspondences and they correspond to two cost functions**
 1. Between variable 3d and variable camera -- here both the 3d point position and camera pose are variables
 1. Between variable 3d and fixed camera -- here only the 3d point position are variables